-Over this long weekend with Jerry, Brad Feld and Team Reboot, we’ll work to uncover your authentic leadership style and teach practical skills for managing the array of feelings that can be triggered–all in the name of helping you become the best investor/board member/supporter you can be.
+Over this long weekend with Team Reboot, we’ll work to uncover your authentic leadership style and teach practical skills for managing the array of feelings that can be triggered–all in the name of helping you become the best investor/board member/supporter you can be.

 To read more about the past VC Bootcamps, here are a few posts that serve as great recaps:

 Reactions To The First Reboot VC Bootcamp – Brad Feld

 A bunch of VCs went on a retreat.
 Here’s what happened. – Steve Schlafman

 You + 15 other VCs and angel investors will be led by Team Reboot – Albert Lee, Dan Putt, Jim Marsden, Andy Crissinger, Anita Hossain, and Kate Saber – through a rigorous weekend workshop @ The Reboot Retreat Center in Boulder, CO.

 Boulder, Colorado.
 You will be staying at the Niwot Inn in Niwot, Colorado, just 15 minutes from downtown Boulder, and 5 minutes from Chez Feld.
 A shuttle from the Inn will take you to Chez Feld and back.

 The cost of the workshop is $10,000.
 (You’re on your own for flight & hotel & transport to the Niwot Inn.)

 Registration closes at midnight October 15, 2019.
 Payment will be due upon notification of acceptance of application to reserve your seat.
 There are no refunds for this bootcamp.